 - If you did not have a prior DUI offense, the charge can be upgraded to a misdemeanor, undergo a 12-month license suspension, serve 48 hours to 6 months in prison, be fined $500 to $5,000, be required to attend alcohol highway safety school, and may be ordered to undergo treatment.

 - If you have 1 prior DUI offense, the charge may be upgraded to a misdemeanor, have a 12-month license suspension, serve 30 days to 6 months in prison, be fined $750 to $5,000; be required to attend alcohol highway safety school, may be ordered to undergo treatment, and be required to install a 1-year ignition interlock system.

 - For 2 or more prior DUI offenses, the charge is upgraded to a 1st-degree misdemeanor, your license may be suspended for 18 months, serve 90 days to 5 years in prison, be fined $1,500 to $10,000; be ordered to treatment, and required to install a 1-year ignition interlock.

 - For 3 or more prior DUI offenses, the charge is upgraded to a 1st-degree misdemeanor, your license may be suspended for 18 months, you may serve 1 to 5 years in prison, may be ordered to treatment, and can be required to install a 1-year ignition interlock.

 If you are found with a BAC of .16% and higher or under the influence of a controlled substance, the penalties continue to increase.

-However, if you are a first time offender, it’s important to know your eligibility rights to the Pennsylvania ARD Program.
+However, if you are a first-time offender, it’s important to know your eligibility rights with the Pennsylvania ARD Program.